Last updated: January 7, 2021

 19. Eat and drink your way through Gastown & Chinatown

 Vancouver’s best cocktail bars seem to be located in Gastown and Chinatown these days, as well as many top notch dining establishments.
 If you’re looking for a night on the town, consider a bar crawl through these adjacent downtown neighbourhoods.
-Some of my favourites include Pourhouse, Diamond Bar, The Keefer Bar, Juniper, Bao Bei, Belgard Kitchen, Clough Club, Alibi Room, Salt Tasting Room, Tacofino, Mamie Taylor, Six Acres, Bestie, The Sardine Can, Union Bar, Wildebeest, Bauhaus, The Irish Heather, and Cuchillo.
+Some of my favourites include Pourhouse, The Diamond, The Keefer Bar, Bao Bei, Belgard Kitchen, Clough Club, Alibi Room, Salt Tasting Room, Tacofino, Mamie Taylor’s, Union Bar, Bauhaus, The Irish Heather, and Cuchillo.

 20. Attend a local festival